Gilbertsb/Capstone_IoT-project/README.md

 # Capstone_IoT-project
-This is a rep that has a code for my IoT project
+This is a Git repo that has a code for my IoT project